prandeepsaikia/doodleBackendQA/tests/README.md

 ```

 Notes:
-- After running docker compose up -d, wait a few seconds for services to start.
+- After running `docker compose up -d`, wait a few seconds for services to start completely.
-- The initial mvn clean install -pl !tests at the repo root builds svc-user and svc-calendar, producing images/jars needed by the tests.
+- The initial `mvn clean install -pl !tests` at the repo root builds svc-user and svc-calendar, producing images/jars needed by the tests.

 ## CI/CD
 - Any push to the remote repository triggers the GitHub Actions pipeline.